1402.03(a) Inclusive Terminology

 The identification should state common names for goods or services, be as complete and specific as possible, and avoid indefinite words and phrases.
 The terms "including," "comprising," "such as," "and the like," "and similar goods," "products," "concepts," "like services" and other indefinite terms and phrases are almost always unacceptable.

-The terms “namely,” “consisting of,” “particularly,” and “in particular” are definite and are preferred to set forth an identification that requires greater particularity.
-The examining attorney will require that vague terminology be replaced by these terms (e.g., power tools, namely, drills in Class 7; needle point kits consisting of needles, thread, and patterns in Class 26; or projectors, particularly projectors for the entertainment industry in Class 9).
+The terms "namely," "consisting of," "particularly," and "in particular" are definite and are preferred to set forth an identification that requires greater particularity.
+The examining attorney will require that vague terminology be replaced by these terms (e.g., power tools, namely, hammer drills in Class 7; needlepoint kits consisting of needles, thread, and printed patterns in Class 26; or projectors, particularly projectors for the entertainment industry in Class 9).
+The goods or services listed after "namely," "particularly," or the like must further define the introductory wording that precedes "namely," "particularly," or the like using definite terms within the scope of the introductory wording.
+For example, "clothing, footwear, and headwear, namely, t-shirts" is indefinite because the wording after "namely" does not include a more specific type of headwear.
+It is also not clear whether the goods are solely comprised of t-shirts or consist of t-shirts, footwear, and headwear.
+For clarity, the applicant should separate "footwear" and "headwear" from the "namely" clause using semi-colons, e.g., clothing, namely, t-shirts; footwear; headwear."

-In limited situations for closely related goods, certain indefinite terms may be used in explanatory phrases that follow a definite term -- for example, “fabric suitable for making coats, suits, and the like.”
+In limited situations for closely related goods, certain indefinite terms may be used in explanatory phrases that follow a definite term -- for example, "paint for model airplanes, model cars, and the like."
 See Ex parte The A.C.
 Gilbert Co., 99 USPQ 344 (Comm’r Pats.
 1953).